yuqiaoj/uwloo/README.md

 ## Special Thanks

-Huge thank you to [Adrian Hajdin](https://github.com/adrianhajdin) from JavaScript Mastery and [Sez](https://github.com/sezgi) from [Hasura](https://github.com/hasura) for the amazing resources!
+A huge thank you to [Adrian Hajdin](https://github.com/adrianhajdin) from JavaScript Mastery and [Sez](https://github.com/sezgi) from [Hasura](https://github.com/hasura) for the amazing resources!
 This project would not have been possible without them.